 Jitter problems can affect any network connection, but end-users often experience it on Wi-Fi.
 Wireless networks use wireless signals to transmit data packets between devices and the network access point.

-Unlike wired connections, they’re more prone to interference from other wireless devices, Wi-Fi networks, and even environmental disturbances.
+Unlike wired connections, wireless connections are more prone to interference from other wireless devices, Wi-Fi networks, and even environmental disturbances.
 Signal degradation or fluctuations from interference can lead to inconsistent packet delivery and trigger jitter.

-The good news here is that with today’s wireless networks (“Wi-Fi 6”) that operates on the IEEE 802.11ac or 802.11ax standards, latency and reliability is much improved over predecessors.
+The good news is that today’s wireless networks (“Wi-Fi 6”) operate on the IEEE 802.11ac or 802.11ax standards, and latency and reliability are much improved over predecessors.

 Cause #4: Packet prioritization, QoS, and network configuration